Oliver (paladin): Oliver in the Song of Roland

 Whereas the portrayal of Roland is commonly seen as recklessly courageous, Oliver was said to exhibit poise and wisdom in combat.
 He tells Roland that "heroism tempered with common sense is a far cry from madness: "Reasonableness is to be preferred to recklessness" (Oxford manuscript, laisse 131).
 Oliver was fatally impaled from behind by the Saracen Marganice, but before dying, he used his sword, Hauteclere, to split his attacker's head open with one blow.

-Oliver's sword is described as being of burnished steel, with a crystal embedded in a golden hilt.
-Its name, Hauteclere (or Halteclere, Hauteclaire) means "high [and] neat".
+Oliver's sword Hauteclere (or Halteclere, Hauteclaire) is described as being of burnished steel, with a crystal embedded in a golden hilt.